 - No combo/bulk discounts

-PureKana is a unique company that has been helping thousands of patients located all across the U.S with its CBD oil drops.
-They have been featured on numerous major sites including HERB and High Times and were even voted as one of the Best CBD Oil brands of 2017-2019.
+PureKana is a unique company that has been helping thousands of people located all across the U.S with its CBD oil drops.
+They have been featured on numerous major sites including Forbes and High Times, and are frequently voted as one of the Best CBD Oil brands on the market.

 Unlike other CBD oils, PureKana really does excel in CBD oil extractions due to their unique CO2 extraction process which provides a near 99% pure CBD oil.
 PureKana Natural CBD Oil is an unflavored, dietary and nutritional supplement for increased health and vitality.
 It is extremely effective in helping to treat chronic pain, support recovery from exercise-induced inflammation, swelling, management of normal, everyday stresses, and to help promote healthy sleep cycles.